-The ^{99m}Tc RBC scintigraphy was performed by in-vivo radiolabeling of autologous RBCs with ^{99m}Technetium-pertechnetate.
+The ^{99m}Tc RBC scintigraphy was performed by in vivo radiolabeling of autologous RBCs with ^{99m}Technetium-pertechnetate.
 Dynamic images were obtained from the abdominal region.
-Image acquisition was performed for up to 24 h in some cases.
+Image acquisition was performed up to 24h in some cases.
 The images were reviewed by nuclear medicine specialists.
-Suspected bleeding was reported if there was evidence of luminal extravasation of labeling material.
-Results available for review were compared with CE results to assess the concordance between both diagnostic systems.
+Suspected bleeding was reported if there was evidence of luminal extravasation of labelling material.
+Results available for review were compared with CE results to assess for concordance between both diagnostic systems.